 \subsection{Model Hamiltonian and thermodynamic potential}

 Critical behavior emerges due to long-range fluctuations.
 It is universal because it does not depend on the precise microscopic structure.
-To generate many-body quantum critical dynamics, we need two relevant components: nonlocal kinetic energy and localized interaction represented by non-commuting operators.
+To generate many-body quantum critical dynamics, two key components are required: nonlocal kinetic energy and localized interaction, represented by non-commuting operators.
 The tight-binding Hubbard Hamiltonian characterizes the paradigmatic model of correlated lattice electrons with critical dynamics applicable at any strength of the electron interaction.
 Its single-band version for spin $s=1/2$ is

 where $\epsilon(\veck)$ is the lattice dispersion relation, $ c^{\dagger}_{{\bf k}\sigma}$ and $c^{\phantom{\dagger}}_{{\bf k}\sigma}$ are creation and annihilation operators of electrons with momentum $\veck$ and spin $\sigma$.
 Further on, $\widehat{n}_{ i\sigma}$ is the operator of the density of particles with spin $\sigma$ in the elementary cell around lattice site $\mathbf{R}_{i}$, and $U$ is the locally averaged electron repulsion due to the screened Coulomb potential.